Salahaldeen Farash

-Salahaldeen Afeef Abdelmun'em Farash (صلاح الدين فراش; born 22 August 2006) is a Jordanian professional footballer who plays as a midfielder for Jordanian Pro League side Shabab Al-Ordon and Jordan U-23.
+Salahaldeen Afeef Abdelmun'em Farash (صلاح الدين فراش; born 22 August 2006) is a Jordanian professional footballer who plays as a midfielder for Jordanian Pro League club Al-Hussein.

 Club career

 Shabab Al-Ordon

 He made his first impression at Shabab Al-Ordon at 17 years old, when he scored two goals against Al-Faisaly on the last matchday of the 2023–24 Jordanian Pro League season.
 He also did not sign a professional contract with Shabab Al-Ordon until that moment, initially considering to join Al-Wehdat.

 Farash established a greater role with the squad the following season, allowing the club to escape relegation.

 International career

 On 19 June 2024, Farash was called up to the Jordan U-20 team to participate in the 2024 WAFF U-19 Championship.
 Farash was set to get called-up to the squad once again for the 2025 AFC U-20 Asian Cup.
 However, Shabab Al-Ordon rejected the call-up due to needing his services.

 On 15 May 2025, Farash was called up to the Jordan U23 team for a training camp held in Tunisia.